 Of all the online marketing tactics available, few are as effective as advanced retargeting tactics.
 That’s because retargeting involves advertising to people who have already visited your site and therefore already have a clear interest in you — leading to far more conversions.

+The basics of remarketing are fairly simple, involving things like setting up email lists and placing cookies on pages across your site.
 But to get the best results from your marketing, you may want to try implementing more advanced retargeting tactics.
 Below, we’ve laid out a list of expert remarketing techniques to try out in your campaigns.

 - Segment users by intent